adamdbradley/partytown/README.md

 - Throttled 3rd-party code by using one `requestAnimationFrame()` per DOM operation, reducing jank
 - Debug what 3rd-party scripts are calling into
 - Sandbox specific browser APIs
+- Main thread performance is, without question, more important than web worker thread performance

 ### Goals